leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 This subtle difference is rarely relevant in practice, but it can matter from time to time.

 To find the first entry in a list, if it exists, use `List.head?`.
-The question mark is part of the name.
+The question mark is part of the name, and is not related to the use of question marks to indicate nullable types in C# or Kotlin.
 In the definition of `List.head?`, an underscore is used to represent the tail of the list.
 In patterns, underscores match anything at all, but do not introduce variables to refer to the matched data.
 Using underscores instead of names is a way to clearly communicate to readers that part of the input is ignored.
 ```Lean
 {{#example_decl Examples/Intro.lean headHuh}}
 ```
-A Lean convention is to define operations that might fail in groups.
+A Lean naming convention is to define operations that might fail in groups using the suffixes `?` for a version that returns an `Option`, `!` for a version that crashes when provided with invalid input, and `D` for a version that returns a default value when the operation would otherwise fail.
-For instance, `head` requires the caller to provide mathematical evidence that the list is not empty, `head?` returns an `Option`, `head!` crashes the program when passed an empty list, and `headD` takes a default value to return when the operation would otherwise fail.
+For instance, `head` requires the caller to provide mathematical evidence that the list is not empty, `head?` returns an `Option`, `head!` crashes the program when passed an empty list, and `headD` takes a default value to return in case the list is empty.
+The question mark and exclamation mark are part of the name, not special syntax, as Lean's naming rules are more liberal than many languages.

 Because `head?` is defined in the `List` namespace, it can be used with accessor notation:
 ```Lean